Creating a Postgres docker container and connecting dbt

 I am currently researching dbt, a data transformation tool that allows you to transform data in your warehouse more effectively.
 One of the things that is really interesting about it, is that dbt has a set of adapters that allow you to interchange between different database engines.

-I’ve chosen to use the Postgres adaptor because I can spin up a Postgres database locally in a Docker container in a few minutes.
+I have chosen to use the Postgres adaptor because I can spin up a Postgres database locally in a Docker container in a few minutes.
 This means I can do dedicated development offline without having to sign up for any cloud services.
-Here’s how I set things up.
+Here is how I set things up.

 Pre-requisites

-Before you can complete the steps below, you need to install and configure Docker from here.
+Before you can complete the steps below, you need to install and configure Docker from Docker docs.

 Create a container instance

-The command I’m going to run to create a Postgres container is:
+The command I am going to run to create a Postgres container is:

 The parameters are as follows: